chrisschnaars/weather-arpeggiator/README.md

 ## Installation

-Clone the repo and run npm install.
+Clone the repo and run `npm install`.

 This app uses Parcel for bundling files and assets.
-To start your dev server, run npm run dev.
-To build for production, run npm run build.
+To start your dev server, run `npm run dev`.
+To build for production, run `npm run build`.

 To successfully run a local build, you will need to get API keys for both [Google Maps](https://developers.google.com/maps/documentation) and [Open Weather Maps](https://openweathermap.org/).